armory/documentation/_spinnaker/policy_engine.md

 ```

-Replace `<<your-spinnaker-namespace` with your Spinnaker namespace and save the file.
+Replace `<your-spinnaker-namespace>` with your Spinnaker namespace and save the file.
 Then, deploy the manifest:
 ```
 kubectl create -f <deployment yaml file name>.yaml
 ```

-## Creating OPA Policies with a ConfigMap
+## Using ConfigMaps for OPA Policies

-If you want to create OPA policies via ConfigMap, you can use the below manifest.
-This example creates a namespace called `opa` and sets up permissions so that OPA can read ConfigMaps.
+If you want to use ConfigMaps for OPA policies, you can use the below manifest as a starting point.
+This example manifest deploys an OPA server and applies the configuration for things like rolebinding and a static DNS.

+When using the below example, keep the following guidelines in mind:
+* The manifest does not configure any authorization requirements for the OPA server it deploys.
+This means that anyone can add a policy.
+* Make sure you replace `<namespace>` with the appropriate namespace.

 ```yaml
 ---